awkale/refactoring_ruby_exercises/README.md

 * Make that huge method more sane by `extracting` pieces of the method into smaller, easier to understand ones.
 This just means we will make smaller methods that work in concert to get the same result.

 * Make additional classes with the necessary behavior to make this application more modular and easier to understand.

+* Take methods with a lot of branching if statements and parameterize them if possible.
+I can't seem to find where this quote is from but I remember reading a joke like "An ethical programmer would never write a function called `bomb_baghdad`.
+They would make a `bomb_city(city)` function that takes in `city` as a parameter so the code is more reusable.

 * If we have time, we will also introduce the NullObject pattern for dealing with fallbacks such as default tax rates